TanWeiYin/Group_J_AI_Project/README.md

 | macro avg    |    0.76   |  0.76  |   0.75   |   3025  |
 | weighted avg |    0.76   |  0.76  |   0.75   |   3025  |

 Based on the classification record, it can be deduced that "surprise" performed well in every aspect for the model.
-For the "fear" and "sad" emotion, they usually predicted as correct and has low false positive percentage.
+For the "fear" and "sad" emotion, they usually correctly predicted yet they have relatively high false positive percentage.

 6. Plotting Accuracy and Loss
    ![Training_Loss_Accuracy](https://github.com/Josie528/BITI1113-A.I.-Project/blob/main/misc/training_loss_accuracy.png)